Diamond head hike is one of Oahu’s most popular hikes, and for good reason!

 It’s also very easy to get to from Honolulu by both car and bus and perfect for all ages.

-This was our first hike we did as we were working in Oahu for a year and is still one of our favourite’s.
-We’ll cover everything you need to know to embark on this hike such as how to get there, how to make a reservation, and what to back.
-Read on until the end where we give some recommendations for close by restaurants post hike!
+This was our first hike we did as we were working in Oahu for a year and is still one of our favorite’s.
+We’ll cover everything you need to know to embark on this hike such as how to get there, how to make a reservation, and what to pack.
+Read on until the end where we give some restuarant recommendations for after your hike!

 *This post may contain affiliate links.
 We may earn a small commission when you click on the links at no additional cost to you.

-- Originally named Leahi by native Hawaiins, the feature was renamed in 1825 by British sailors who mistook volcanic calcite crystals found in the area as diamonds
+- Originally named Leahi by native Hawaiians, the feature was renamed in 1825 by British sailors who mistook volcanic calcite crystals found in the area as diamonds

 - The crater was formerly used as a military lookout in the early 1900’s and was the first U.S. military reservation established in Hawaii